|

 dried, time will make it OK.

 11) Talkin Bout Love REPRISE.
-When I decided this song would be the center
+When I decided this song would be the

-piece of this CD project, I got lucky one night and without really thinking
+piece of this CD project, I got lucky one night and without really

 about bringing this song back in, thought of it.
 It just crossed my mind

-that the very end would be cool to take it out with the Mandolin, just like
+that the very end would be cool to take it out with the Mandolin, just

 it started with mandolin.
 So the mandolin get's the last say!